Tatwi/legend-of-hondo-classic/README.md

 - 2.5GB DDR2 RAM
 - 80GB 5400RPM Toshiba hard drive

+I do all of my development work in a Linux virtual machine, with a Window 7 host, because both the game client and several SWG tools function properly only in Windows.
+Virtualbox makes the whole thing quite seemless and enjoyable.

 Workspace:
 - Virtualbox VM running Debian 7 Wheezy 64Bit
 - 4 Cores, 3GB RAM allocated